Vruddhi-Shah/CaseStudy_TCS/README.md

-Note :: If the dependency is not exist please give the reference. for that click right on the project and click on load entier dependency tree
+Note :: If the dependency is not exist please give the reference. for that click right on the project and click on load entier dependency tree if you can't find the option, please check .net6 is installed on your computer or not. if not then please install .net 6